RemyDeWolf/rainbow/MEDIUM.md

 Is Java really that fast?
 The raw results could be a bit surprising, no?
 We are getting into interesting territory, **how do programming languages perform against each other?**

-Let's also take a step back.
+Let's take a step back.
 Imagine, you have a PaaS to compute two-sum and you spend millions every year on cloud computing and you run your services on Python.
 Would that mean that you could lower your bill by 10x if you switch to Java?
 Well things like storage or network would be the same but you could save on the compute cost (AWS EC2, GCE, Azure VM).
 If you can try out different languages for your computing needs, you might be able to make a choice that would significantly reduce your VM costs.

 But how would you collect the data to make that decision?